 Depending upon the companies involved and the complexity and size of their organizational structures, there may be more processes needed that would push the review of the transaction beyond the average timelines explained above.
 Depending on the individual transactions, this could include hiring outside parties to review the transaction, either in whole or specific parts, which would require a bid for Request for Purchase, which can take up to 60 additional days.

 When the division receives a Form A Statement of Acquisition, it is made available online as soon as possible.
 However, an initial review is required and this can take a couple of weeks.

 The division strives to make all public records, including public comment, related to mergers and acquisitions available online.
-These records can be found at Mergers and acquistions Form A filings
+These records can be found at Mergers and acquisitions Form A filings.

 Note: The list found at this page represents the most current list of pending and recently approved mergers or acquisitions in Oregon.
 Sometimes, a company may publicly announce a transaction weeks before a filing is submitted to the division.